belthor777/Machine-Learning/PH207x/excercises/Lesson9/Correlation and Nonparametrics.md

 ### Sign Test ###
 #### What are the null and alternative hypotheses? ####
-> For the t-test we would use mean and not median.
+> For the t-test we would use mean but we are using a Nonparametrics test which is using the median.
 > H_0: Median of difference = 0
 > H_A: Median is not equal to 0